Ouxsoft/LivingMarkup/docs/index.md

 The PageBuilder receives parameters passed from the PageDirector and uses them to instantiate and return a Page object.

 ## `Page`
-The Page loads a DOM object and uses Handlers and Hooks to instantiate DynamicElements and modify the DOM.
+The Page loads a DOM object and uses Handlers and Hooks to instantiate Components and modify the DOM.

 ### `Handlers`
-A Handler consists of an XPath expressions and a class name and is used to define the DynamicElement.
+A Handler consists of an XPath expressions and a class name and is used to define the Component.
 The XPath expression  ("//block") finds the elements inside the Page DOM.
-The class name defines the class used to instantiate elements found as DynamicElements.
+The class name defines the class used to instantiate elements found as Components.
 A Handler's class name may feature variables ("/Blocks/{name}") that are resolved using the Page DOM element's attributes (<block name="Message"/>).

 ### `Hooks`
-Hooks are used to orchestrates method calls against all the DynamicElements instantiated.
+Hooks are used to orchestrates method calls against all the Components instantiated.

-## `DynamicElements`
+## `Components`
-The DynamicElement constructor is passed the DOM element's attributes, arguments, and stored parameters.
+The Component constructor is passed the DOM element's attributes, arguments, and stored parameters.
-DynamicElements are most often used to replace DOM element with dynamic content.
+Components are most often used to replace DOM element with dynamic content.
-DynamicElements should be designed for the content management system user with safe gaurds in place.
+Components should be designed for the content management system user with safe gaurds in place.
-Only Page DOM elements with Handlers are instantiated as DynamicElements; the rest are generally static content.
+Only Page DOM elements with Handlers are instantiated as Components; the rest are generally static content.

 ### `Attributes`
 A Handler can feature a Document's element name attribute to specify the object's class name.